Ludobico/WorldStory-AI/README.md

 ![Alt text](./frontend/src/components/Static/intro.gif)

-### Current WorldStort-AI is being refactoring to adapt to the updates in LangchainExpressionLanguage(LCEL) and the G4F model, so it is not functional!!!
+### Current WorldStory-AI is being refactoring to adapt to the updates in LangchainExpressionLanguage(LCEL) and the G4F model, so it is not functional!!!

 ## Introduction